kiwi0fruit/ultimate-question/articles/dxb.md

 Before natural selection was discovered it was natural to believe-assume that the entire universe was created by primordial general intelligence (aka God) as intelligence was the only known thing capable of explaining novelty emergence.
 Evolution and natural selection is the best explanation for novelty emergence that we have at the moment: an endless process of survival and accumulation of novelty.

 Cosmogonic myth of Darwinian natural selection is at Darwin-Buddhism core as a setting where everything takes place.
 The whole universe is a “jungle”, but survives not the strongest but survives the one who survives.
-And it is often the ones who balanced [Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)-competition and [Slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/)-cooperation as Scott Alexander called them.
+And it is often the ones who balanced competition ([Moloch](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/)) and cooperation ([Slack](https://slatestarcodex.com/2020/05/12/studies-on-slack/)) as Scott Alexander called them.
 Competing for limited resources balanced with cooperating to increase the total amount of resources.

 Quasi-immortality as a meaning of life